patrickward/go-heroicons/README.md

 - This package does not include the Heroicons SVGs.
 You need to provide the path to the Heroicons repository during build time.
 - Only the icons you specify will be embedded in your binary.
-- The generator needs to be run whenever you want to add or remove icons.
+- The generator needs to be run whenever you add or remove icons.
 - Icons are embedded as SVGs and can be styled with CSS classes.
 - The package uses `go:embed` to include the icons in your binary - no runtime filesystem access is needed.